QCzok/Travel-Blog/README.md

 ## Description
 This is a TRAVEL BLOG.

-I write it with REACT and JavaScript.
+I developed it with REACT and JavaScript.

 For the Links I used REACT ROUTER DOM.

 I used basic CSS for Styling.

 ## Content